jasonleebrown/UCE_phyluce_pipeline/README.md

 mkdir -p work_directory/samples
 ```

-Now copy contents of the folder '2_clean_fastq' from previous step to your 'work_directory/samples' folder.

-For example, for the samples directory, the path to your sample reads would be something like:
-work_directory/samples/amazonica_Iquitos_JLB08_0264/split-adapter-quality-trimmed
-work/directory/samples/benedicta_Pampa_Hermosa_0050/split-adapter-quality-trimmed
-etc.

 #### Twomey Step 3.
 Align per-sample reads to reference and extract sequence for each locus
 All you have to do here is place the read_map_UCE_loop_HaploidCall.sh script into the work_directory/samples folder, and run it.
 Results will appear in work_directory/fastas as each sample finishes.
 However, you need to be sure that the directories are correct.
 I like to use full paths to minimize ambiguity.
 Here’s the whole script, with some comments:

-Copy the 'usc_consensus_reference.fasta' to the folder below.
+Make sure that you have copied 'usc_consensus_reference.fasta' to the folder below.

 First index your UCE file